nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: Easy IO uses hard-coded wp-content/ and wp-includes/ paths in some cases
 * fixed: Easy IO not activating properly when plugin is activated network-wide for multi-site installs
 * fixed: database upgrade throws errors on MariaDB 10.4.x
+* fixed: WebP .htaccess error in Vary header rule
+* fixed: Easy IO doubles part of image URL when there are no thumbnails, but one is requested by a plugin or theme

 = 5.8.2 =
 * security: improper nonce verification for Nextgen bulk optimizer initialization (minor severity)